 About Jeff

-Jeff Borders, aka Super Jeff, El Jefe, or Cap, emerged from the beautiful forests of the Pacific Northwest after a fallout with Sasquatch over a minor territory dispute.
+Jeff Borders, aka Super Jeff, El Jefe, or Cap, emerged from the beautiful forests of the Pacific Northwest.
 Some might call him a “chronic overachiever,” but they don’t know the half of it.
-When not writing and spending time with his family, he works as the Respiratory Therapy Manager.
-Jeff retired from the Volunteer Fire Station in 2025, where he had served for 16 years, including his final years as Station Captain.
+When not writing and spending time with his family, he works as a respiratory therapist.
+Jeff retired from being a volunteer firefighter in 2025, where he served for 16 years, including his final years as Station Captain.

 His fantasy trilogy, The Diamond War, which consists of: “Stealing Eternity, The Broken Queen, and The Last Goddess,” centers around a young teal-eyed thief named Kyra, who steals a diamond thinking it will be her way out of the slums, but instead, ends up embroiling her in a war that has been raging for centuries.
 Consider it a cross between a good heist movie, like The Italian Job, but with magic, and toss in a reincarnation theme from something like Cloud Atlas.
 The follow-up novel, A King Reborn, takes place several hundred years after the events of the trilogy when the war once again rears its ugly head, and focuses heavily on Vencent Cristoff.